-- 1. The following use shall be permitted in the areas designated Residential as shown in "Exhibit B Use Areas" and in the areas designated as Town Center on Tract 1.
+- I. The following use shall be permitted in the areas designated Residential as shown in "Exhibit C Land Use Areas" and in the areas designated as Town Center on Tract 1.

-- a) Single Family Detached
+- A. Single Family Detached.

-- 1. Conventional Dwellings
+- 1. Conventional Dwellings.

-- 2. Zero Lot Line Dwellings
+- 2. Zero Lot Line Dwellings.

-- 3. Patio Homes
+- 3. Patio Homes.

-- b) Single Family Attached
+- B. Single Family Attached.

-- 1. Duplex Two-family Dwellings
+- 1. Duplex Two-family Dwellings.

-- 2. Townhouse Dwellings
+- 2. Townhouse Dwellings.

-- 3. Other Attached Dwellings (3-plex, 4-plex)
+- 3. Other Attached Dwellings (3-plex, 4-plex).

-- c) Accessory Uses and Structures
+- C. Accessory Uses and Structures.

-- 1. Accessory Structures (Private) (Buildings, garages, patio covers, decks, carports, fences, signs, swimming pools, spas, antenna, satellite dishes, game courts, flagpoles)
+- 1. Accessory Structures (Private) (Including but not limited to buildings, garages, patio covers, decks, carports, fences, signs, swimming pools, spas, antenna, satellite dishes, game courts, flagpoles).

-- 2. Accessory Dwelling Unit as defined in this PD
+- 2. Accessory Dwelling Unit as defined in this PD.

-- 3. Home Occupations
+- 3. Home Occupations.

-- 4. Leasing Office
+- 4. Leasing Office.

-- 5. Community Recreation (Private)
+- 5. Community Recreation (Private).

-- 6. Refuse Containers
+- 6. Refuse Containers.

-- 7. Landscape Irrigation Systems
+- 7. Landscape Irrigation Systems.

-- 8. Ponds (Over 1 1/2 feet deep)
+- 8. Ponds (Over 1 1/2 feet deep).

-- d) Non-residential uses
+- D. Non-Residential Uses.

-- 1. Public Golf Courses, Playgrounds and Parks
+- Public Golf Courses, Playgrounds and Parks.

-- 2. All uses permitted in the LC, Light Commercial District are allowed in the areas designated as Town Center as shown in "Exhibit B Use Areas" except as modified in Subsections "a," "b," and "c" of this paragraph.
+- II.
+All uses permitted in the LC, Light Commercial District are allowed in the areas designated as Town Center as shown in "Exhibit C Land Use Areas" except as modified in Subsections "A," "B," and "C" of this paragraph.
 The uses permitted in the LC District are subject to the same requirements applicable to the uses in the LC District, as set out in the Mesquite Zoning Ordinance.
 For example, a use permitted in the LC District only by conditional use permit ("CUP") is permitted in this district only by CUP.

-- a) The following uses are prohibited:
+- A. The following uses are prohibited: